TypeScript Type Safety: Exploring Overloads & Conditional Types

 TypeScript function overloads are somewhat disappointing because the type checker does not actually check our work.
 But is it possible to create a function signature that does check our work?
 After surveying the features of unions and control flow based narrowing, conditional types, and generics, many users of the language construct something along these lines:

-// This is a type level function and a conditional type that maps a string literal to a corresponding type
+// This is a type level function and a conditional type that maps

 type PrimitiveMap<T extends "yan" | "tan"> = T extends "yan" ? string : number;

-// This generic function accepts a string literal as an input and returns the corresponding mapped from our function `PrimativeMap`
+// This generic function accepts a string literal as an input and returns

 declare function getValue<T extends "yan" | "tan">(key: T): PrimitiveMap<T>;